AndreiMklv/Phase_2_Project/README.md

 - Number of bathrooms significantly predicted price (β = 1.069e+04, p < .000)
 - Number of bedrooms significantly predicted price (β = -4.638e+04, p < .000).

+It was found that every additional square foot increases the home price by $272.51

+It was also found that:

+- Every additional bathroom increases the home price by $10,690.00
+- Every additional bedroom decreases the home price by $46,380.00

+## Business recommendations.

+Based on the modeling results, we recommend our customers:

+- Increasing Living Aera (by, for example, adding a second floor, our outdoor expansion);
+- Adding more bathrooms;
+- Decreasing the number of bedrooms.

+## Further investigation:

-We suggest further investigation how features as 'Grade' and 'View' affect home prices.
+We suggest further investigation of how features such as 'Grade' and 'View' affect home prices.